SauRavRwT/voice-translation/README.md

 ## Setup

-`Note if you are using window use default terminal as Command prompt (cmd) else using Debian/RedHat/Fedora use any terminal`.
+`Note if you are using window use default terminal as Command prompt (cmd) else using Debian/RedHat/Fedora use any terminal.`

 1. Clone the repository: